evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_XPOWER/_index.md

 ## Performance

 The MG MG4 Electric XPOWER delivers a solid performance with a maximum power of 320 kW (435 hp / 429 bhp) and a total torque of 600 Nm (443 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 3.8 seconds and reaches a top speed of 160 km/h (99 mph), making it competitive within its class.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 3.8 seconds and reaches a top speed of 160 km/h (99 mph), making it competitive within its class.

 ## Battery, Range, and Charging